Title

 The Energy Regulatory Commission establishes the Magna Carta for Residential Electricity Consumers, ensuring basic rights such as reliable service, transparent pricing, and prompt complaint resolution for residential electricity users while outlining their obligations and the responsibilities of distribution utilities.

-Consumers are entitled to quality, reliable, affordable, safe, and regular electricity supply; courteous and non-discriminatory service; transparent pricing; access to information; prompt resolution of complaints; choice of service retailer upon retail competition; and the right to organize as consumer organizations.
+Among others: quality, reliable, affordable, safe, and regular supply; courteous and prompt service; transparent and reasonable pricing; adequate access to information; prompt and speedy resolution of complaints (by utility and/or ERC); right to know and choose the retailer upon retail competition; and right to organize as consumer organizations.

 Analyze Cases Smarter, Faster